Install DataStax Enterprise 6.8 using the binary tarball

 -

-In the installation_location, make the directories for data and logging directories.
+In the installation location, make the directories for data and logging directories.
 For example:

 mkdir dse-data && cd dse-data && mkdir data && mkdir commitlog && mkdir saved_caches && mkdir hints && mkdir cdc_raw